DataONEorg/d1_python/d1_mn_generic/doc/source/setup-local-d1-stack.rst

 the install.
 This sets up the build environment and other dependencies that are distributed as software packages from Ubuntu's repositories.

-The ``postgresql-server-dev-*`` package is used when building the Psycopg2 PostgreSQL database adapter for Python.
-The ``libssl-dev`` package is used when building the DataONE certificate extensions.
+``postgresql-server-dev-*`` is used when building the Psycopg2 PostgreSQL database adapter for Python. ``libssl-dev`` is used when building the DataONE certificate extensions. ``libxml2-dev`` and ``libxslt1-dev`` are dependencies of the Foresite Toolkit, which handles parsing of OAI-ORE Resource Maps.

   Set up packages::